 It's important to remember that every licensing agreement is unique.
 The specific consequences of a breach will depend on the terms of the agreement and the severity of the offense.

+Carefully review and understand the terms of your licensing agreement before signing.
 If any term is unclear, consult your in-house legal team for your rights and obligations.

 Meticulously comply with all the terms outlined in the agreement, including scope of use, royalty payments, and any quality standards.
 If unforeseen circumstances make it difficult to comply with the agreement, communicate openly with the licensor as soon as possible.

-Value delivered at every step of the contract lifecycle.
+From contract creation to renewal, value is delivered at every step of the contract lifecycle.
 Learn why 33% of the Fortune 100 trust Icertis to accelerate contracting across their enterprise while driving compliance and performance.